stefanov-sm/pg_services/README.md

 **basic syntax (default)**
 - The SQL query shall have exactly one parameter: `:arg`, case insensitive;
 - For POST requests `:arg` contains the request payload as `JSONB`;
-- For GET requests `:arg` contains the trailing part of the request URL after the service name as `text`;
+- For GET requests `:arg` contains the trailing part of the request URL after the service name as `text`.
+Leading/trailing `/` and `?` characters are trimmed;
-- Service **get_demo** illustrates the use of GET parameters.
+- Service **demo** GET request illustrates the use of GET parameters.

 **extended syntax (POST requests only)**